 If a boy or girl displays one or more of the aforementioned signs of child Moebius syndrome, it is important to meet with a doctor.
 At this time, a doctor can evaluate a child and may provide a Moebius syndrome diagnosis.

-How Is Child Moebius Syndrome Treated?
+How Is Moebius Syndrome Treated?

 Surgery may also be used to treat child Moebius syndrome.
 For example, Dr. Azizzadeh may perform a microsurgical trigeminal-gracilis muscle transfer to help children dealing with Moebius syndrome.